 You guessed it, Coming Soon simply tells you about important albums that will be available in the future, along with an expected date.

 Apple Music: Radio

-Beats 1 "anchors" include Zane Lowe, Matt Wilkinson, Julie Adenuga and Ebro Darden.
+Apple Music 1 "anchors" include Zane Lowe, Matt Wilkinson, Julie Adenuga and Ebro Darden.

 Whether "new music" to Apple means giving exposure to the indie stars of future or simply being the first to play Kanye West's latest deep sustained booming sounds remains to be seen - so far, it seems like a healthy mix of both.

 For sure, this whole concept is a bit of a backwards idea, but it works.